 Most of us want world peace, but before we can have world peace, we’ve got to get a handle on what it takes to maintain healthy peaceful relationships.
-So it stands to reason that healthy relationships, establishing them and maintaining them, should rank high on our list of priorities.
-Like everything good in life, a good relationship takes time, effort and commitment.
-Without these love just isn’t worth the hurt and pain.
+So it stands to reason that healthy relationships, establishing them, and maintaining them, should rank high on our list of priorities.
+Like everything good in life, a good relationship takes time, effort, and commitment.
+Without this love just isn’t worth the hurt and pain.

 We all wonder when reading romance novels or seeing films if the heroine and hero will end up happily married.
 Of course, even when the ending is unhappy, the value of love triumphs as in the movie, like Bridges of Madison County.